thingsboard/thingsboard.github.io/docs/iot-gateway/custom.md

 Once connected, connector is either poll data from those systems or subscribe to updates.
 Poll vs subscribe depends on the protocol capabilities.

 Main goal of the custom connector is opportunity to connect to any device with any protocol.
 Connectors are written in Python language.

 We will demonstrate how to create custom connector by example.
 Let's assume we want our connector to connect to serial port on your device and read the data.
 Connector will be able to push data to device over serial.
 We will call this connector SerialConnector.
-Please see step-by-step guide how to add SerialConnector to your Gateway.
+Please see step-by-step guide how we have added SerialConnector to the Gateway.
+You can create your custom connector, based on this example.

+**Notate: The gateway already contains this connector, you can find it in the extensions folder**

 Let's assume our serial devices push UTF-8 encoded strings like this: